USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch05_running_a_simulation.md

 source config_cmaq.csh [compiler]
 ```

-After running the above command it should be noticed now under CMAQ_HOME, the data file directory has been created and serves as a container for the input and output data for the model, and the lib directory contains links to the compiled binary library files required to build the CMAQ executables.
+After running the above command, it should be noticed now under CMAQ_HOME, the data file directory has been created and serves as a container for the input and output data for the model, and the lib directory contains links to the compiled binary library files required to build the CMAQ executables.
 The CMAQ scripts use the following environment variables to alias the locations of these directories:

 `CMAQ_LIB   = $CMAQ_HOME/lib` (M3LIB before CMAQv5.2)<br>